 Classic buttermilk scones are the perfect way to start your day.

 Well this was an exciting week.
 It started off on Monday with Foodgawker featuring my Nutella Hazelnut Cake on the top row for a good chunk of the day.
 I got a ton of traffic on Monday and enjoyed it while it lasted.
 Tuesday was Ryan’s birthday — I finished up his birthday cake, and it turned out amazing (post on that next week).
 Then on Thursday evening FeedFeed featured the Nutella cake on their Instagram and Website.
 That was pretty much the best thing ever.
 Not only did I get a crap ton of traffic, I also more than doubled my Instagram followers.
-Instagram is my favourite form of social media, so I was super excited about this!
+Instagram is my favorite form of social media, so I was super excited about this!
 Ok, I had to share that with all of you – now on to the good stuff… Buttermilk Scones!

 I never really understood the appeal of scones.
 All of the ones I’d tried were either dry and crumbly or dense like hockey pucks.
 Both required substantial amounts of liquid to get down.
 Not appealing.
 Didn’t get it.
 That was until we made scones at school and I had to restrain myself from eating the entire batch.
 These things are damn good!